 In his observations he formulated the periodic law which states that

 “The property of elements is a periodic function of their atomic masses”

 He named the vertical column as “groups” and horizontal rows as” period.

 (a) The table was found in the sequence of atomic masses as we can see in the table.

 (b) But some of the elements were placed before than any other slightly light element of the table.
-For example: cobalt (along with an atomic mass of 58.9) was placed in slightly higher than a nickel (along with the atomic mass of 58.7) and even we can see such anomaly in the periodic table classification of elements.
+For example: cobalt (along with an atomic mass of 58.9) was placed slightly higher than nickel (along with the atomic mass of 58.7) and we can even see such anomaly in the periodic table classification of elements.

 |Formula of oxides||E2O3||Ga2O3|

 • He was not able to assign proper position for hydrogen

 • The gradation in atomic masses was not regular there was no number prediction of how many elements will occupy the empty spaces.